 Now let’s look at some different kinds of meditation videos.

 Depending on your video editing skills, some are easier to make, some are a bit harder, yet still possible to create without any advance editing.

-1. General relaxation background and ambiance sounds for work, sleep or to simply reduce anxiety, clear the mind, and unwind.
+1. General relaxation background and ambiance sounds (including nature sounds) for work, sleep or to simply reduce anxiety, clear the mind, and unwind.

 2. Meditation soundscapes and tones for spa and yoga classes.

-3. Binaural audio and 432 Hz tones for healing and deep meditation exercises.
+3. Binaural beats and 432 Hz tones for healing and deep meditation exercises.

 4. Guided meditation for peaceful motivation and spiritual enlightenment.

 Pick the type you are most comfortable with or start with something simple like a generic relaxation videos and move to more complex types with time.

 Related: 6 Types Of Meditation Videos YouTube Creators Should Make

 Now let’s see what do you need to start making meditation and relaxation videos.
 Hint: not much, it’s really easy!

 How to easily make meditation videos?

 To make a basic relaxation or meditation video you will only need: